getgrav/grav-learn/pages/09.hosting/03.paas/01.fortrabbit/docs.md

 First [download](http://getgrav.org/downloads) and unpack the latest Grav locally.
 It unpacks in the subfolder `grav`.
 You might configure your localhost to serve the grav site locally now.

-## Deploy to fortrabbit
+## Deploy to Fortrabbit

 Now you can push it.
-Change into the project folder and set it up with your Git remote on fortrabbit:
+Change into the project folder and set it up with your Git remote on Fortrabbit:

 ```bash
 $ cd grav